 The Char-Broil TRU-Infrared Patio Bistro Electric Grill earns high marks from us for its heavy-duty construction and ability to thoroughly grill food without cool spots.
 Infrared heat helps meat cook consistently, and this model boasts a removable warming tray to keep everything at an ideal serving temperature.
 This standing grill is easy to assemble and boasts an ample cooking surface.

-To enjoy cookout flavor indoors, get the lowdown on the best machines on the market.
+To enjoy cookout flavor indoors, get the lowdown on electric grills—and don't miss our top picks!

 Grilled food fans, rejoice!
 The industry has been busy perfecting electric grills, filling a need for folks who want the ease and flavor of grilling all year long.
-This guide will help you understand what’s out there and how to choose the best electric grill for your needs, from super sandwich presses to heavy-duty models that can take on an entire dinner party’s worth of meat and vegetables.
+This guide will help you understand what’s out there and how to choose the best electric grill for your needs.

 Electric Grill Basics